image

 Project management

-Project management concentrates on creating defined deliverables within set constraints.
-The focus is on achieving specific, measurable objectives, completing tasks efficiently, and producing tangible results
+Project management is defined by the creation of specific deliverables within a defined scope and set of constraints.
+The emphasis is placed on achieving measurable objectives, completing tasks efficiently, and producing tangible results.

-Project managers aim to meet predetermined quality standards while optimising resource utilisation.
+Project managers are focused on delivering according to predetermined quality standards while optimising resource use.

 Programme management

-Programme management takes a broader view, emphasising long-term value creation.
-Key aspects include aligning multiple projects with organisational strategy, maximising benefits across interrelated initiatives, and adapting to evolving business needs.
+Programme management, on the other hand, has a wider perspective and is oriented towards long-term value creation.
+Aspects such as aligning multiple projects with organisational strategy, maximising benefits across interrelated initiatives, and adapting to changing business needs are central to programme management.

-Programme managers prioritise overall outcomes that support strategic goals.
+Programme managers focus on the overall outcomes and results that align with strategic objectives.

 Time frame and duration